fetc90/CV/README.md

 I got very into cycling; I cycled from Milan to Barcelona in two weeks, staying in eco-villages and camping.

 Now I can add building fun side projects to my list.
 I've got an arduino board and some programmable lights.
-I am also getting to grips with Unity and C++ for an AR project.
+I am also getting to grips with Unity and C# for an AR project.